microsoft/PSDocs/docs/commands/PSDocs/en-US/Invoke-PSDocument.md

     }
 }

-# Calling an inline document definition by name using Invoke-PSDocument is depricated
+# Calling an inline document definition by name using Invoke-PSDocument is deprecated
 Invoke-PSDocument -Name 'Sample' -InputObject 'C:\';

 # This is recommended way to call Sample